polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-and-block-basis.md

 - [Unsigned Transactions](./transactions-and-block-basis.md#unsigned-transactions)
 - [Inherent Transactions](./transactions-and-block-basis.md#inherent-transactions)

 In Substrate, all three transaction types are often more broadly referred to as extrinsic.
 The term extrinsic generally refers to any information that originates outside the runtime.
+While other blockchain platforms often label these as "transactions," Substrate deliberately opted for the broader term "extrinsics."
+This choice reflects the versatility of the concept, encompassing any type of data that could potentially be incorporated into a block.

 However, for practical purposes, it is more beneficial to consider each transaction type independently and identify scenarios where each type would be most applicable.